 Pandemic preparedness and response capacity

-Cuba has a history of implementing the requisite steps to contain—and, in 11 cases, eliminate—immunopreventable diseases.
-Cuba was the first country in the world to certify elimination of the vertical transmission of HIV and congenital syphilis (Morales and Fitzgerald, 2018).
+Cuba has a history of implementing the requisite steps to contain—and, in 11 cases, eliminate—immunopreventable diseases[ref].
+Cuba was the first country in the world to certify elimination of the vertical transmission of HIV and congenital syphilis in XXXX(Morales and Fitzgerald, 2018).
 Part of Cuba’s ability to contain and control HIV was the strict state control over its population’s health—Cuba is the only country where HIV detection tests are obligatory and where at least until recently people with HIV were confined (Gomez-Dantes, 2018).
-These active steps rest upon an already strong bedrock of clinical preventative services; Cuba has one of the highest full immunization by 2 years statistics (Keck and Reed 2012).
+Cuba also eliminated malaria in 1976 as the first country in Americas, which, to date, is only followed by Paraguy in 2018 and by El Salvador in 2021[ref], These active steps rest upon an already strong bedrock of clinical preventative services and active surveillance effort; Cuba has one of the highest full immunization by 2 years statistics (Keck and Reed 2012).

+While Cuba has not been affected by large scale infectious disease outbreaks over decades, hurricane Imra in 2017 serves as a great example to show the country’s emergency preparedness and public health response capacities.
+Fast resource re-alllocation (i.e. creating extra hospital beds in major healthcare facilities), pre-emptive staffing of medical workers in rural areas, healthcare facilities equipped with emergency power generators to anticipate electricity loss all jointly worked together to enable uninterrupted healthcare service provision during and after the hurricane Imra.
+Post-hurricane epidemiological surveillance revealed no occurence of waterborne and/or gastroenterities disease outbreaks across the country.

+In addition, Cuba is also an active international player in supporting other countries’ emergency response capacities.
+The country dispatched healthcare workers to support numerous hurricane damages in Carribean countries, as well as the two major Ebola virus disease outbreaks in African countries[ref].

 Three primary strengths already systemic in the health system prior to COVID: first, extremely strong primary health care; second, large and well-trained workforce; third, the presence of strong research centers organized for innovation (Gail Reed 2020).
 By the end of 2016, more than 2,000 health investigations were being carried out in Cuba by more than 3,200 researchers (Morales and Fitzgerald, 2018).
 That said, about half of Cuban physicians work in international missions and many are gynecologists (Gomez-Dantes, 2018).
 Outside of the health context, Cuba also has ample experience in disaster mitigation, developing disaster preparedness institutions that have been used not just during epidemics but also during tropical hurricanes (Salas 2020).